Volume

 This visualisation shows a volume rendering of the loaded data in the 3D window.
 This is different from a surface display in that it potentially uses the whole data set to produce each image, assigning each voxel material properties (for instance colour and opacity) from a transfer function (or 'colour map') based on the underlying data value at each voxel.

 In order to produce reasonably fast, interactive volume renderings, most of the visualisation is handled by transferring the 3D data to a graphics card, and this must support at least OpenGL 3.0 in order for this visualisation to be enabled.
 However, the required graphics memory is limited as much as possible by normally only storing a single byte of data for each voxel in the data set, such that it should be possible to visualise even high resolution micro CT data sets with only moderately capable graphics cards such as are found in most modern computers.
-If stradview can not fit the data in the available graphics memory, it will try to reduce the resolution of the data set until it is able to do so.
+If Stradview can not fit the data in the available graphics memory, it will try to reduce the resolution of the data set until it is able to do so.

-The resolution of the volume rendering is automatically lowered when any of the controls on this page are being moved, or when the viewpoint in the 3D window is being changed using the mouse, to ensure that the update is fast enough to be responsive.
+The resolution of the volume rendering is automatically lowered (if necessary) when any of the controls on this page are being moved, or when the viewpoint in the 3D window is being changed using the mouse, to ensure that the update is fast enough to be responsive.
 The visualisation is then re-created at the user-specified resolution once the change is completed, i.e. the slider is dropped or the mouse button released.
 If the display is not sufficiently interactive, then try specifying a lower resolution during interaction.

 For 8-bit data (such as is loaded from most image types other than TIFF), this is directly loaded to the graphics memory.
 For 16-bit data (such as is typically used in CT and other DICOM image formats), the data is first windowed, as in the image and reslice windows, and only this windowed brightness data is stored for use in volume rendering.
 A consequence of this is that the windowing levels (range or contrast of the data) strongly affect the type and quality of the volume rendering.
 For DICOM CT data (i.e. which displays the data units as 'HU'), these are automatically adjusted when you select default colour maps, but for other data sets these will need to be appropriately set.